- Show All

 How old do you have to be to join the Marine Corps?

-You must be 17 years old (or 16 years old and a junior in high school or equivalent) to contact a Marine Recruiter and enlist in the Marine Corps.
+You must be 17 years old to contact a Marine Recruiter and enlist in the Marine Corps.
 If you meet those requirements, please contact a local recruiter by requesting more information.
 You will also receive information in the mail about the Marine Corps.

 I am younger than 17.
 Can I enlist in the Marine Corps?